-You might identify qualified candidates within your organization or hire from outside.
+You might identify qualified candidates within your organisation or hire from outside.
 Either way, assess their capabilities by asking for their responses to the following questions.
 Rather than expect certain answers, focus on how the candidate thinks through each question.

 - How do you define a standout customer experience?
 While seemingly a basic question, it’s telling to see how comfortable the candidate is explaining this.
 Look for alignment with the latest CX concepts, and inspiration on what’s possible by improving CX.